 During March 2020, the World Health Organization declared the COVID-19 outbreak to be a global pandemic, and the impacts of the pandemic have been felt since that time.
-Since the beginning of the pandemic, jurisdictions in which we operate have from time-to-time imposed various restrictions on our business, including at various times over the past fiscal year imposing certain operational limitations, and social distancing requirements.
-Notwithstanding our efforts to address the impacts of the COVID-19 pandemic, or a variant thereof, on our business, there is no certainty that the measures we implemented, or may implement in the future, are or will be sufficient to mitigate the risks posed by COVID-19, or a variant thereof.
+Since the beginning of the pandemic, jurisdictions in which we operate have from time-to-time imposed various restrictions on our business.
+Notwithstanding our efforts to address the impacts of the COVID-19 pandemic, or a variant thereof, on our business, there is no certainty that the measures we implemented, or may implement in the future, are or will be sufficient to mitigate the risks posed by COVID-19, a variant thereof, or another infectious disease.
 Alleged failures in this regard could result in negative impacts, including regulatory investigations, claims, legal actions, harm to our reputation and brands, fines, penalties, and other damages.

-As a result of the COVID-19 pandemic, the IRS extended the deadline in consecutive tax seasons for 2019 and 2020 individual income tax returns.
-In addition, substantially all U.S. states with an April individual state income tax filing requirement also extended their respective deadlines.
+As a result of the COVID-19 pandemic, the IRS and substantially all U.S. states extended the filing deadline in consecutive tax seasons for 2019 and 2020 individual income tax returns.
 These extensions impacted the typical seasonality of our business and the comparability of our financial results.
-Though tax return filing deadlines were generally not extended for individual 2021 tax returns, Treasury, the IRS, and state or foreign officials may determine to extend future tax deadlines or take other actions, which could have an additional material adverse effect on our business and our consolidated financial position, results of operations, and cash flows in future years.
+In the event of a resurgence of COVID-19 or the outbreak of another infectious disease, Treasury, the IRS, and state or foreign officials may determine to extend future tax deadlines or take other actions, which could have a material adverse effect on our business and our consolidated financial position, results of operations, and cash flows in future years.

 The extent to which the COVID-19 pandemic or another outbreak impacts our business, operations, and financial results going forward will depend on numerous evolving factors that we may not be able to accurately predict.
-The further spread of COVID-19 or a variant thereof or a new global or national outbreak of COVID-19, or a variant thereof, or another highly infectious or contagious disease, the requirements to take action to help limit the spread of illness, and the other risks described above may further impact our ability to carry out our business and may materially adversely impact global economic conditions, our business, results of operations, cash flows, and financial condition.
+The resurgence of COVID-19 or a variant thereof or a new global or national outbreak of another highly infectious or contagious disease, the requirements to take action to help limit the spread of illness, and the other risks described above may further impact our ability to carry out our business and may materially adversely impact global economic conditions, our business, results of operations, cash flows, and financial condition.